Skip to content

 Zero results on obvious queries

-• Check that the backend matches the data directory: ZETTELFORGE_BACKEND=sqlite (v2.2.0 default).
+• Confirm the backend matches the data directory.
+ZETTELFORGE_BACKEND=sqlite is the v2.2.0 default.
 A mismatched backend points at an empty database.

 • The cross-encoder reranker drops low-similarity hits.
 Lower retrieval.similarity_threshold or raise retrieval.default_k.